apache/mynewt-site/docs/os/core_os/mbuf/os_mbuf_append.md

 int os_mbuf_append(struct os_mbuf *om, const void *data,  uint16_t len)
 ```

-Appends a data buffer of length *len* to the end of a mbuf chain, adjusting packet length if *om* is a packet header mbuf.
+Appends a data buffer of length *len* to the end of an mbuf chain, adjusting packet length if *om* is a packet header mbuf.
 If not enough trailing space exists at the end of the mbuf chain, mbufs are allocated to hold the data.

 <br>